SNTSVV/FAQAS_MASS/README.md

-# srciror
+# FAQAS srciror
+This is an extension for SRCIROR (pronounced sorcerer) developed for the FAQAS project.
-SRCIROR (pronounced sorcerer) is a SRC and IR mutatOR.
+SRCIROR is a SRC and IR mutatOR.
 It performs mutations on source code written in C/C++ and on the LLVM IR.
+The original version of SRCIROR is available from https://github.com/TestingResearchIllinois/srciror

 BUILDING: